 A range of emergency response services (e.g. ambulance, fire, police) will be required to serve the Sherwood Survey.
 Such services will be encouraged to locate in shared facilities.
-Further, notwithstanding any other policies of this plan, emergency response facilities may be located in any land use designation other than the Natural Heritage System.
+Further, notwithstanding any other policies of this plan, emergency response facilities may be located in any land use designation other than any designation within the Greenlands System.